#6: I’m not based in a school, how do I start to teach Paws b, .b or .breathe?

 Build your credentials

 Schools are under heavy scrutiny about how they use their limited funding.
 Make sure that you provide a strong description of your relevant experience and qualifications in any communications you have with the school to demonstrate that you are a suitable provider.
-Don’t forget to use your Trained to Teach logo available on the .b Teaching Materials or Paws b Teaching Materials pages in The Hub.
+Don’t forget to use your Trained to Teach logo available on the .b Teaching Materials, Paws b Teaching Materials or .breathe Teaching Materials pages in The Hub.

 Consider volunteering to gain experience and build interest